ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 ### Server Initialization and Unseal

-This is performed after vault has been _installed_ and the server is _configured_
+This is performed after vault has been _installed_ and the server has been _configured_.
+At this point vault is not initialized and is sealed

 - **Get Vault Server Status**
   - `vault status`